-Becoming A Therapeutic Foster Parent
+Becoming A Foster Care Parent

 If you are interested in becoming a certified therapeutic foster parent, Maple Star would love to help you.
 You must be able to meet the requirements below.
+Questions?

 - Must be at least 21 years old

-- Maintain an emotionally, physically, and financially stable household
+- Maintain an emotionally, physically, and financially stable household with a spare bedroom

 - Have one adult in the home full-time or available as needed to provide care for children